Tips For Jet Ski PFDs Or Lifejackets…

 Choosing PFDs or Lifejackets – What To Look For

-There are a variety of suitable PFDs types and models available.
+There are a variety of suitable PFDs types and models available for Sea Doo tours.
 Be sure to choose one that’s buoyancy rated to support your weight, fits properly by chest size (even over extra clothing layers you may wear when its cooler), is adjustable and has strong buckles that won’t come undone on their own.
 It should fit snuggly while allowing full freedom of movement without chaffing.
 Women should consider models specifically made to fit the female form.
 And I highly recommend that when it comes to choosing PFDs or lifejackets, pick the brightest colour possible – then be sure to wear it whenever you’re jet ski riding.
-After all, what’s more important, being fashionable or being alive?
+After all, what’s more important for recreational boaters, being fashionable or being alive?

 If you enjoyed this post, check out my other riding tips.